 Mind Body Skills Groups

-Healing complex trauma through a mindfulness-based small-group model offers a transformative journey that fosters a compassionate relationship with oneself in the presence of others.
-Within this non-judgmental and witnessing space, participants explore mindful practices such as breathing, guided meditation, writing and movement, allowing for the gentle unveiling of patterns and the cultivation of resilience.
-The dynamic interplay of sharing and experiencing nurtures a profound sense of connection and acceptance.
+Cultivate a deeper mind body connection through this mindfulness-based small-group practice.
+It offers a transformative journey that fosters a compassionate relationship with oneself and builds connection with others.
+Within this non-judgmental space, participants explore daily mindful practices such as breathing, guided meditation, writing and movement, allowing for the gentle unveiling of patterns, increasing your resilience.
+The dynamic interplay of practicing and sharing nurtures a profound sense of connection and acceptance.
 Groups are two hours a week for eight weeks with 6-8 participants.

 This group is offered online.